mendel5/windows/README.md

 Note: The Root Directory stores user profile data such as bookmarks, passwords, and preference settings.
 The Local Directory stores the disk cache and other temporary data.
 Source: https://support.mozilla.org/en-US/kb/profile-manager-create-remove-switch-firefox-profiles

-## Bluetooth audio/speaker volume control
+## Bluetooth audio volume control
-- Tags: Bluetooth, Audio, Sound, Speaker, Volume, Volume control, Lautsprecher, Lautstärke, Ton
+- Tags: Bluetooth, audio, sound, speaker, volume, volume control, Lautsprecher, Lautstärke, Ton

 The problem:
 - The volume control of your Bluetooth audio / Bluetooth speaker is not  be working properly.